 Artist Ted Taylor being introduced to the members by John Fulthorpe prior to his portraiture demonstration at the Shipley Workshop .

 The "Alla Prima" afternoon of a couple of weeks ago produced 9 entries.
-The vote was close with Margaret's seascape being chosen by the members as the winner. (apologies that no image is available at the moment)
+The vote was close with Margaret's seascape being chosen by the members as the winner.

 Mapping Contemporary Art in Heritage Environment: Creation, Consumption and Exchange.